-Outside Areas and Boundaries Visually inspected.
-There is a communal garden to the rear.
-Ceilings Visually inspected from floor level.
-The ceilings are formed in lath and plaster.
-There are areas of timber panelling.
-Internal Walls Visually inspected from floor level.
+The ceilings are formed in plasterboard.
+Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are of plastered masonry.
-Floors including Sub-floors Surfaces of exposed floors were visually inspected.
+Internal walls of plastered on the hard or plasterboard design.
+Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are of suspended timber construction.
-No sub floor access was available.
-All floors are covered.
-Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
+Flooring throughout is of a suspended timber joist overlaid with a range of fitted floor finishes.
+Subfloor: given the position of the subject property in the building, there was no access to subfloors.
+Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen is fitted with floor and wall units.
-Internal doors and associated joinery are of timber.
-Some doors include glazed inserts.
-Chimney Breasts and Fireplaces Visually inspected.
+Door facing and skirtings are a timber design.
+Internal doors are of timber frame and glass panel design.
+The bathroom door is of a timber panel design incorporating a glass panel.
+Kitchen fittings comprising range of base and wall mounted units incorporating a sink unit and integral appliances.
+Visually inspected.
 No testing of the flues or fittings was carried out.
-The original fireplace openings within the property have been blocked.
+There are no chimney breasts/fireplaces.

 Internal Decorations Visually inspected.
-Painted and tiled finishes.
+Plaster wall and ceiling linings are generally paint finished.
+There are wall tiled finishes to the bathroom and tiled splashback to kitchen work surfaces.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The meter and consumer unit are in the hallway.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Mains supply installed.
+There is electric apparatus located within the hallway Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
+There is no gas supply.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-The shower room is fitted with a shower cubical with electric shower, WC and basin.
+Water is connected to the mains supply.
+Visible pipework is made with copper and PVC materials.
+The bathroom comprises a WC, wash hand basin and panel bath with electric shower unit over.
 Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
-The property is fitted with a gas fired boiler located in a living room cupboard.
-The boiler serves radiators and provides hot water.
-Drainage Drainage covers etc were not lifted.